bencoder/TonicAndFriends/README.md

 ## Authentication

-Authentication is not implemented and all operations will be assumed to be under the user id of 1.
+Authentication is not implemented but you can pass a header of `user-id` to set your user id.
+For convenience in testing, this defaults to 1 if it is not passed.

+## Database

+For development purposes, I am using a sqlite database which gets created as part of the Dockerfile

 ## Main logic